lennartj/jguru-codestyle/src/site/markdown/modules.md

    learning a new codebase for developers and lay the grounds for better deployment, scaling and monitoring.

 2. *Runtime improvements*.
 To be effective, modularity needs be enforced in the running JVM.
-   The Nazgul Framework is built in compliance with OSGi, which is one of the best efforts to date to enforce modularity in a running JVM.
+   The jGuru Codestyle is built in compliance with OSGi, which is one of the best efforts to date to enforce modularity in a running JVM.
 Therefore, all projects using the jGuru Codestyle development model will take advantage of the runtime container - both standalone or within Java9/OSGi/JBoss Modules containers.